bloodyowl/react-higher-event/README.md

 }
 ```

 ReactHigherEvent solves this issue by using the React event system and making it accessible declaratively anywhere.
-Just pass your listener as a prop to `<ReactHigherEvent>`, and it will work!
+Just pass your listener as a prop to `<ReactHigherEvent>`, which you can use as a transparent component wrapper wherever you want in your component tree, and it will work!

 ## Install